-If those relationships are directly related to deal origination (e.g., with an investment banker), those relationships may be handed off to you.
-But there are many other connections of theirs that may be multi-purpose – for example, a portfolio CEO that you might leverage for due diligence and also for deal referrals.
-Or those two LPs of yours that happen to have a direct warm connection to the CFO of a company you’ve been trying to get in front of for months.
+If those relationships are directly related to deal origination (e.g., with an investment banker), those relationships may be handed off to the business development specialist.
+But many other connections of theirs may be multi-purpose – for example, a portfolio CEO that can be leveraged for due diligence and deal referrals.

-While the benefits of your Partners and MDs ‘owning’ those relationships are clear, it’s often hard to uncover those relationships exist in the first place or strong they are.
-Social networks and platforms like LinkedIn are certainly helpful in this regard, as are the new class of relationship intelligence solutions that are emerging.
+While the benefits of Partners and MDs ‘owning’ those relationships are clear, it’s often hard to uncover whether those relationships exist in the first place or how strong they are.
+Social networks and platforms like LinkedIn are certainly helpful in this regard, as are the emerging new class of relationship intelligence solutions.